Living with Data: Exploring Physicalization Approaches to Sedentary Behavior Intervention for Older Adults in Everyday Life: Discussion

-However, the ambiguity and gentleness of this design may also lead to some potential negative impacts \cite{Bakker2016PeripheralInteraction}.
-A major problem is that if the reminder is too subtle, it might not effectively prompt users to change their behavior.
-Users might completely ignore the system because the change in light is not significant enough.
-This presents a practical challenge.
-If a design is too focused on being poetic and non-intrusive, it may struggle to achieve the original goal of a health intervention \cite{Frissen2024ProgressFeedback, Ntsweng2025AALLessons, Lee2023AmbientToDisruptive}.
-When users choose to ignore a reminder, it is also difficult for us to determine if this is an empowered, autonomous choice or if the design has simply failed.
-The future direction for design may not be about finding a perfect balance between clarity and ambiguity or completely eliminating the negative impacts.
-Doing so might also remove the positive effects the design brings.
-A more critical design approach is to actively manage this uncertainty and explicitly give final control to the user \cite{10.1145/3532106.3533471}.
-The mute button in our system is an example of this.
-It allows users to negotiate with the system and to acknowledge a reminder while choosing to act on it later.
-We believe that this kind of negotiable design is central to building long-term trust and respecting user autonomy.
+The ambiguity and gentleness of such designs may have potential negative impacts as well.
+If a design is too focused on being non-intrusive, it may struggle to achieve its original health intervention goals \cite{Frissen2024ProgressFeedback, Ntsweng2025AALLessons, Lee2023AmbientToDisruptive}.
+When users ignore a reminder, it is also difficult to determine if this was due to an empowered, autonomous choice or if a design had failed.
+Rather than trying to find a perfect balance between clarity and ambiguity, it might be more prudent to actively manage this uncertainty and explicitly give final control to the user \cite{10.1145/3532106.3533471}.
+Our mute button allowed users to negotiate with the system and acknowledge a reminder while choosing to act on it later.
+Allowing users to negotiate, delay, or selectively decline prompts may help reduce feelings of being controlled or judged and may lower reactance and data-related anxiety \mbox{\cite{thudt2018self,ramesh2024exploratory}}.
+It can also help preserve a sense of autonomy and dignity, which prior work has identified as a central concern in the design of technologies for aging populations \mbox{\cite{li2025crafting,lupton2017feeling}}.
+In line with the exploratory, in-situ nature of our RtD process, we suggest that such negotiated engagement should be seen as an informative outcome that complements more conventional measures of short-term effectiveness.